puritarun/puritarun/README.md

-# Simple Python Flask Dockerized Application#
+# my first Python Flask Dockerized Application#

 Build the image using the following command